 We eased past dense jungle humbled by immense trees that have stood untouched for generations.
 Dozens of species of birds, insects and monkeys welcome the boat with calls and howls, often scampering from their perches as we ease past.
 Guilver and Hector are both keen-eyed guides, and we pause frequently to get a good look at one of the jungle’s inhabitants.

-We slept in simple cabins with hot water heaters and mosquito nets, languished in a row of comfortable hammocks in the covered community room where we ate delicious meals prepared by Cuyabeno Lodge’s impressive cook, and sweated intensely from the heat and humidity that make the rain forest what it is.
+We slept in simple cabins with hot water heaters and mosquito nets (check over this weblink to buy at the best price), languished in a row of comfortable hammocks in the covered community room where we ate delicious meals prepared by Cuyabeno Lodge’s impressive cook, and sweated intensely from the heat and humidity that make the rain forest what it is.

 Each of the four days at Cuyabeno is packed with a different look at the surroundings.
 There are hikes, river cruises and swimming expeditions (in the center of the lake; it’s simply not wise to swim in the riverbank feeding zones, where caimans, piranhas and electric eels with 600 volts of killing power lurk).